 Some people say that “Sea urchin in a wooden box (called ‘hako-uni’ or ‘ori-uni’ or ‘boxed sea urchin’) has a bitter medicine taste”.
-When a sea urchin loses its freshness, its starts to disintegrate so an additive called alum is used to maintain its shape.
+When a sea urchin loses its freshness, it starts to disintegrate so an additive called alum is used to maintain its shape.
 If you’ve ever tried a sea urchin that tasted bitter*, this may be the reason.

 Sea urchin soaked in brine without using alum (called ‘ensui-uni’ or ‘saltwater sea urchin’) is also commonly found.
 There is also a new technology that doesn’t use alum.
 In this method nitrogen water (water from which oxygen has been removed and then nitrogen dissolved) is used when sealing.
-The effect of replacing oxygen with nitrogen is inhibited oxidation, maintaining freshness of the sea urchin.
+The effect of replacing oxygen with nitrogen is inhibited oxidation, maintaining the freshness of the sea urchin.

 *An “off flavor” that takes away from the primary good tastes.

 Related contents: what is uni?